mxcai/al-folio/_pages/Biography.md

 ## Talks
+- A statistical framework for fine-mapping by leveraging genetic diversity and accounting for confounding bias.
+The 6th International Conference on Econometrics and Statistics (EcoSta 2023) at Waseda University.
+Aug 8, 2023.
+- A statistical framework for Cross-population fine-mapping by leveraging genetic diversity and accounting for confounding bias.
+The 2023 ICSA International Conference at CUHK.
+July 7, 2023.
 - A fast and scalable statistical framework for genetic risk prediction of large-scale datasets.
 2022 R conference.
 Nov 21, 2022.
 - Scalable statistical methods for cross-population risk prediction and integrative analysis of multi-omics data.
 PhD defense at HKUST.
 May 17, 2022.
 - A fast and accurate method for genetic risk prediction by leveraging biobank scale data.
 Shanghai University of Finance and Economics.
 Jan 6, 2022.